Glossary

 How is data visualization used in marketing?

-Marketers use data visualization to track campaign performance, understand customer segments, monitor conversion funnels, and identify trends in customer behavior.
-Visual dashboards powered by marketing analytics make it easy to spot which channels drive the most engagement, where customers drop off in the journey, and how different audience segments respond to personalization efforts.
+Marketers use data visualization to track campaign performance, understand customer segments, and monitor conversion funnels.
+Visual dashboards powered by marketing analytics make it easy to spot which channels drive the most engagement, where customers drop off in the customer journey, and how different audience segments respond to personalization efforts.

 What is the difference between data visualization and data analytics?